Karima* barely escaped child marriage. This is her story:

 In 2019, more than 34,000 of us called on the UK Government to invest in safer futures for the world’s children.

-Let your local MP know that keeping children safe from violence is a priority and that it takes a world to break the cycle.
+This year, hundreds of you wrote to your local MP letting them know that keeping children safe from violence must be a priority and that it takes a world to break the cycle.

 * Karima’s name has been changed to protect her identity.